casey/just/README.md

   - `yellow`

-  Which color foreground text, and come in explicit foreground variants prefixed with `fg:`, as well as background colors prefixed with `bg:`.
+  Which color foreground text, and come in explicit foreground variants prefixed with `fg:`, as well as background variants prefixed with `bg:`.

   As well as other display properties: